 etomidate

-A fast-acting anaesthetic drug given by injection, often used to sedate patients briefly before a medical procedure.
+Etomidate (noun) means a fast-acting anaesthetic drug given by injection, often used to sedate patients briefly before a medical procedure.
+Example: “The anaesthetist administered etomidate before the emergency procedure.”

-How to Use Etomidate
+How to use etomidate

 Learner’s notesIn plain EnglishA medical anaesthetic used to put patients under quickly for short procedures.